pytorch/xla/README.md

 * ```XLA_SAVE_TENSORS_FMT```: The format of the graphs stored within the _XLA_SAVE_TENSORS_FILE_ file.
 Can be ```text``` (the default), ```dot``` (the _Graphviz_ format) or ```hlo```.

+* ```XLA_METRICS_FILE```: If set, the path to a local file where the internal metrics will be saved at every step.
+Metrics will be appended to the file, if already existing.

 * ```GET_TENSORS_OPBYOP```: Enables pure _OpByOp_ dispatch.
 The _PyTorch/TPU_ software tries to
   fuse together many _PyTorch_ operations into a single computation graph, but sometimes, either